dotnet-presentations/build-2025-lab305/3-UI/README.md

 ## 3. Building UI and Adding Navigation

 ### Goal
 Build a UI that displays a list of monkeys and add that page to the app's navigation menu.
-When a monkey is selected in the list, display the mokey details.
+When a monkey is selected in the list, display the monkey details.

 ### Steps
 1. [] **Create the Monkeys Page**